8 April 1918 : Pte Arthur Algernon Pickles MM

 Before the war Arthur was a cotton weaver.

 Arthur was conscripted into the army in the spring of 1916.
-He was allocated to the 2/7th Warwicks the following year after being sent to the Western Front in June 1917.
-After taking part in the 3rd Battle of Ypres and the Battle of Cambrai in 1917, Arthur was heavily involved in the defensive actions against the German Spring Offensives of 1918.
+He was allocated to the 2/7th Warwicks after being sent to the Western Front in June 1917.
+He was involved in the 3rd Battle of Ypres and the Battle of Cambrai in 1917.

 Military Medal, George V version CC BY-SA 4.0 Hsq7278